by Pamela Burton

 Getting people talking is what the church is all about.
 The Great Commission is based around spreading the word and creating buzz.
 While creating buzz with publicity is an important aspect to all your events, ultimately it’s about reaching out and connecting to the people who come to your events.
 And that I leave in the hands of you all who minister each day to the children and families in your church.
 Blessings to you all for your hardwork and sacrifice!

-Pam is the Communications Director at INCM.
-For the past 11 years, she was a Communications Specialist at Colorado Community Church in Denver, CO.
+Pam Burton was the Communications Director at INCM.
+Prior to this role, she was a Communications Specialist at Colorado Community Church in Denver, CO.
 Before that, Pam worked at Focus on the Family in the broadcast division and at the United States Olympic Committee media division.
 On most weekends you can find her hiking, mountain biking, or camping in the beautiful mountains of Colorado.